mlambert125/new-java-curriculum/content/git-branching/_index.md

 ### Learning Objectives:

 - I can create a feature branch from main and move between branches.
-- I can use the git diff command to compare the code in two branches line by line
-- I can merge a feature branch into main on my local machine.
+- I can merge a feature branch into main
-- I can open a pull request into main on GitHub and merge that feature branch, closing the PR.
-- I can update my local main branch with the merged code from the remote repository.
 - I can engage in branching, committing, and merging best practices
+- I can resolve merge conflicts.

 ## Introduction